Rejection is Redirection

 Rejection stings.
 Whether it's a job application, a romantic interest, or a creative project, hearing "no" can feel like a personal failure.
 But what if rejection isn't a dead end, but a signpost pointing you in a new direction?

 Every "no" you receive is clearing the path for a better "yes."
 Every door that closes is steering you toward the door you're actually meant to walk through.
-Rejection isn't a reflection of your worth—it's a redirection toward your destiny.

 Think about the rejections in your past.
 How many of them, in hindsight, were actually blessings in disguise?
 That job you didn't get that would have made you miserable.
 That relationship that didn't work out with someone who wasn't right for you.
-That opportunity you missed that would have taken you down a path that wasn't aligned with your true purpose.

 When you view rejection as redirection, you shift from a victim mentality to an empowered one.
 Instead of asking "Why is this happening to me?" you ask "Where is this leading me?"
-Instead of dwelling on what you've lost, you become curious about what you might find.

 So the next time you hear "no," remember: it's not a period at the end of your story.
 It's a comma, a pause before the next chapter begins—a chapter that might be even better than the one you had planned.